 The magnetosphere is a magnetic field that exists because our planet has a metallic core.
 But what about Mars?

-Mars had a magnetic field once, but it was lost over 3.7 billion years ago possibly due to multiple asteroid strikes that destroyed the dynamo effect of the planet’s internal magnetic core.2
+Mars had a magnetic field once.
+It was lost over 3.7 billion years ago, possibly due to multiple asteroid strikes that destroyed the dynamo effect of the planet’s internal magnetic core.2

-This means that we would need some other means to be protected from cosmic rays while living on Mars.
+That means we would need some other method to be protected from cosmic rays that are bombarding the planet.

 The fact is that we would never be able to enjoy a day outside without protective suits.
 Even if there were an atmosphere, we still couldn’t go out without protection as we do on Earth.

-All our daily activities would need to be inside buildings that provide the protection from cosmic rays that are bombarding the planet.
+All our daily activities would need to be inside buildings that protect us from cosmic rays while living on Mars.
 Possibly even building underground living quarters would be mandatory.